redoio/offenses_data/README.md

 Redo.io [Computer software].
 (2026).
 Retrieved from https://tool.redoio.info.

 #### `Question` How does this data differ from information acquired via a data sharing agreement?
-`Answer` Our prison sentences data is a subset of the data that CDCR typically provides under a formal data sharing agreement between a county and the state.
-Formal data sharing agreements for prison sentences data typically include sex registration status, mental health level of care, CSRA scores, COMPAS scores, milestones achieved, education credits, gender etc. Though our CPRA requests to CDCR include all of the aforementioned variables (and more), CDCR states that they cannot disclose certain variables due to privacy restrictions in the law.
-For example, they stated that providing the gender and sex registration status of an individual would be a violation of the Prison Rape Elimination Act (PREA)
+`Answer` Our prison sentences data is a subset of the data that CDCR typically provides under a formal Data Sharing Agreement (DSA) between a county and the state.
+Formal DSAs for prison sentences data typically include sex registration status, mental health level of care, CSRA scores, COMPAS scores, rehabilitation milestones achieved, education credits, gender etc. Though we request CDCR to include all of the aforementioned variables, CDCR states that they cannot disclose this data due to privacy restrictions in the law.
+For example, CDCR stated that providing the gender and sex registration status of an individual would be a violation of the Prison Rape Elimination Act (PREA).

 #### `Question` Has CDCR specified why certain variables cannot be disclosed under the CPRA?
-`Answer` CDCR refused to provide an explanation for omissions per variable.
-They provided a general explanation of the exclusionary criteria they applied:
+`Answer` CDCR refused to provide an explanation for lack of disclosure of each variable.
+They provided a generic explanation on the exclusionary criteria applied:

 "The CA Department of Corrections and Rehabilitation has partially denied your request because some of the identified records are exempt from disclosure.
 As such, the data elements requested have not been included in these data.
 The applicable exemptions are fully discussed below:
 Code of Federal Regulations title 45, sections 160.103, 164.502(a), 164.508(a)(1), Government Code section 7927.705 Penal Code sections 11075, 11076, and 13102; Government Code section 7927.705 California Code of Regulations title 15, section 3261.2(e); Government Code section 7927.705 Government Code section 7927.70 Government Code section 7927.705; The Prison Rape Elimination Act (PREA), Code of Federal Regulations, Title 28, Part 115.41(i) requires agencies to implement appropriate controls on the dissemination of information related to a person’s gender identity to ensure that sensitive information is not exploited to the individual’s detriment.
 Pursuant to Government Code sections 7927.705 and 7922.000, Penal Code 290.45, and WIC 827, these data exclude identifying information pertaining to offenders under the age of 18, where disclosure is prohibited by law, and those who CDCR has determined that the release of their information would create an unreasonable risk of danger to themselves."